WiaanB/gophercises/README.md

 created a blackjack game with with the deck of cards created

 ## blackjack_ai
-Created an automatic blackjack AI to play the game with implementation for betting
+Created an automatic blackjack AI to play the game with implementation for betting, along with some other game specific settings